anoop-panakool/kubernetes-lab/visualizer-deploy/install_kubernetes_with_kubeadm.md

 # LAB - Setting up Kubernetes Cluster with Kubeadm on Ubuntu

 This documents describes how to setup kubernetes from scratch on your own nodes, without using a managed service.
 This setup uses **kubeadm** to install and configure kubernetes cluster.
 We will install and configure a Kubernetes cluster consisting of 1 master and 2 nodes.
-Once the installation and configuration are complete, we will have a 3-node Kubernetes cluster that uses Calico,WeaveNet & Flannel as the network overlay.
+Once the installation and configuration are complete, we will have a 3-node Kubernetes cluster that uses Calico as the network overlay.

 ## Compatibility